IlhamQasse/PROXiFY/README.md

 ## **Citation**

-If you use PROXiFY in your research, please cite the paper submitted to ICSE 2025:
+If you use PROXiFY in your research, please cite the paper submitted to ASE 2025:

 **PROXiFY: Detecting and Classifying Upgradeable Proxy Contracts in Ethereum Bytecode**